 Problems and Proofing Behavior

-It's best that your dog has a firm grip on any supplemental commands needed for the one you're teaching.
+Your dog should have a firm grip on any supplemental commands needed for the one you're teaching.
 For instance, if you're training your dog to wave its paw, it should already know how to shake.
 Go back and work on these foundations before trying to introduce the new trick.

 If at any time your dog stops showing progress, go back one or two steps and start again from there.
 Some dogs pick up new tricks rather quickly while others may struggle a bit, so be patient and follow your dog's lead.